About Mt. Olivet

 and perform during Worship Services monthly September - May.

-The Contemporary Team is made up with a few talented members,
+The Contemporary Team is made up of musically talented members.

 The group practices on Thursday nights and performs every Sunday, year round.